mdlincoln/mdlincoln.github.io/_posts/2014-06-30-the-things-they-dont-teach-you-image-rights.md

 >"Not everyone's going to love the digital humanities, nor probably does everyone have to, but it would be good to begin to build the opportunity to develop that competency right into doctoral education rather than waiting till 10 years out" from graduate school to do it.

 I'm all for that.
-And this training need not be in digital methods alone.
+But this training need not be in digital methods alone.

 Of the many expected competencies of an art historian, juggling image rights is as crucial as it is frustrating and pedestrian.
 Having gotten to the dreaded image rights stage of a book project this year, Shannon Mattern delegated the logistics to a graduate research assistant, and wrote out a detailed guide on how to manage the process, including a template request letter and instructions on how to record the status of each request.
-Rather than keeping this guide tucked away for the next book project, Mattern shared the guide in an [eminently-bookmarkable post on her blog][rights].[^1]
+Rather than keeping this guide tucked away for the next book project, Mattern shared it in an [eminently-bookmarkable post on her blog][rights].[^1]

-It is this kind of institutional knowledge that our department's Graduate Art History Association (essentially, our grad student organization) seeks to preserve for future cohorts of students.
+It is this kind of institutional knowledge that UMD's Graduate Art History Association (essentially, our department's grad student organization) seeks to preserve for future cohorts of students.
 We host lunches on various graduate milestones (the comprehensive exams, the dissertation proposal, the first big conference paper, etc.) and archive reports on our [on-line repository][umdgaha].

 Organizing these events has itself been an educational and (usually) rewarding experience.